How and What to Donate

 Stuff Redux accepts clean and reusable materials ranging from the practical to the funky.
-We look for donations that lend themselves to a variety of “reuses” including art projects, home improvement, gardening, educational programming, and others we haven’t dreamed up yet.
+We look for donations that lend themselves to a variety of “reuses” including art projects, home improvement, gardening, and educational programming.
 Please review our guidelines to be sure that your donations meet our requirements:

 – Donations are provisionally approved via email or phone contact.
 Final approval is given on site and is subject to staff discretion.

-- Please make sure your donations are organized and properly stored for transportation.
+– Please make sure your donations are clean and organized and properly stored for transportation.

 Materials We Love